 Q: Does Ishwar incarnate or not?

-A: No. Because Vedas clearly define Him as unborn, formless and unchangeable.
+A: Depends on how you define incarnation.
+He does not incarnate or sends messengers in the way Prophet comes in Islam and son of God comes in Bible.
+Vedas clearly define Him as unborn, formless and unchangeable.
 On contrary Vedas state that He is able to perform ALL His duties at ALL times maintaining His unchangeable identity.

 Refer Yajurveda 34.53 (He is unborn and maintaining One single identity always) and Yajurveda 40.8 (He is always uniform, without body, without nerves, without gaps and unchangeable).

-Q: What about incarnations like Sri Krishnainstant?
+Q: What about incarnations like Sri Krishna?
 He clearly asserts in Geeta 4.7 that whenever there is a decay of Dharma (virtues) and rise of Adharma (evil), I incarnate on this earth.

 2. Sri Krishna was a noble yogi.
 It is natural tendency of noble people to desire for protection of Dharma and destruction of Adharma.
 Selflessness is an innate trait of great people.
 Thus Sri Krishna wanted to take birth again and again to serve the cause of Dharma.
 We bow to such great thoughts of Sri Krishna and that is why He is our role model.